Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Velvety, creamy, and chocolaty, this easy keto chocolate mousse is ready in ten minutes, including the time it takes to assemble the ingredients!
-Topped with keto whipped cream and dusted with cocoa powder, it's a delightful treat.
+Velvety, creamy, and chocolaty, this keto chocolate mousse is ready in ten minutes.
+Topped with whipped cream and dusted with cocoa powder, it's a delightful treat.

 This creamy mousse has a good chocolate flavor and is not too sweet.
 It’s also easy to make.
 You simply add the four ingredients to the food processor and process them for one minute.
-Much like this avocado chocolate mouse, it's a departure from classic mousse recipes.
-It's merely an interpretation - but a very good one indeed.
+Much like avocado chocolate mouse or cottage cheese chocolate mousse, it's a departure from classic mousse recipes.
+It's an interpretation - but a very good one indeed.

 The ingredients needed to make keto chocolate mousse.